cryptosuviio/bp-kicker/README.md

 To enable BP Kicker, you need to run **both of these commands**:

-`$ cleos set account permission cryptosuviio bpkicker bpkicker1111 --add-code`
+`$ cleos set account permission cryptosuviio bpkicker bpkicker.com --add-code`

 `$ cleos set action permission cryptosuviio eosio unregprod bpkicker`

-> BP being `cryptosuviio` in this example, and BP Kicker residing at `bpkicker1111` (account on Telos testnet).
+> BP being `cryptosuviio` in this example.
+The contract is `bpkicker.com` on both, Testnet and Mainnet.

 ## Disabling BP Kicker for your producer
 In case you need to disable BP Kicker, you can run the following commands: